 When ultra materials are used in voltage converters, thermal management is also important to consider as it can affect the efficiency of the device.

-The EFRC project is likely to have a life well beyond the four-year funding period from the DOE.
+The EFRC project is likely to have a life well beyond DOE’s four-year funding period.

 “It is important for universities to have these kinds of long-term projects,” Saraniti says.
 “After this project is over, people will still keep working together to develop new ideas, and ASU has been very successful with these kinds of centers.”

 DOE Energy Frontier Research Centers at ASU and beyond

 The principal investigator on the “Ultra Materials for a Resilient, Smart Electricity Grid” project is Robert Nemanich, a Regents Professor of physics.

 The research team consists of Steve Goodnick, deputy director on the project and professor of electrical engineering, Marco Saraniti, vice dean of faculty administration and professor in the School of Electrical, Computer and Energy Engineering, Yuji Zhao, associate professor of electrical engineering, Fernando Ponce, professor of physics, Arunima Singh, assistant professor of physics and David Smith, Regents Professor of physics.

 In addition to ASU, nine other institutions were awarded Energy Frontier Research Centers, including the University of Delaware, Florida State University, Ames Laboratory, the University of Illinois at Urbana-Champaign, Northwestern University, The Ohio State University, The Pennsylvania State University, the University of South Carolina and Pacific Northwest National Laboratory.